excellalabs/gitfundamentals/DogTalesRepo/chapter3.md

 Bella smiled, her eyes shining with pride.
 “We sure did.
 And we couldn’t have done it without each other.”

-As they made their way back home, treasure in tow, Max and Bella realized that the true reward wasn’t the gold or gewls, but the adventures and friendships they had forged along the way.
+As they made their way back home, treasure in tow, Max and Bella realized that the true reward wasn’t the gold or jewels, but the adventures and friendships they had forged along the way.

 And so, the two talking dogs returned to their town, ready for whatever new adventures awaited them, knowing that as long as they were together, they could face anything the world had to offer.